Republic of Peščenica

 The Republic of Peščenica (Croatian: Republika Peščenica) was a satirical-parodical project of Croatian Željko Malnar named after the Zagreb neighbourhood of Peščenica.

 Events were aired on anti-TV-show Nightmare Stage (Noćna mora), on Saturdays from 22:00 until the early morning hours on Z1, and transmitted via satellite.
 Events were described in short version in Malnar's column in the Globus magazine from Zagreb.

 For a short period of time, shortened (and censored) versions of previous shows were aired on Croatian national TV in May 2007 (as "Privremeni tjednik"; only five episodes).

 It was located in Peščenica, a working-class neighbourhood in Zagreb.

 The neighbourhood is in the northern part of the city (northwards from Sava river), southeastwards from the city center.

-The project ended with the end of the TV-Show in 2010 after the "minister of defense", Zvonimir Levačić, died.
+The project ended with the end of the TV-Show in 2010 after the "minister of defense", Zvonimir Levačić-Ševa, died.

 Anthem is Peščenice bijela and Danijela.

 Željko Malnar & Soma Dollara: Dobro jutro, Peščenico.